weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Implement_ActiveSync.md

 3. To create on-premises user mailboxes, you must open the on-premises Exchange admin center.
 To do so, select the **Windows** icon on the taskbar, and in the Windows menu select the **Microsoft Exchange Server 2019** group.
 In the program group, select **Exchange Administrative Center**.

-4. This will open **Internet Explorer**, which will attempt to access the EAC.
+4. This will open **Edge browser**, which will attempt to access the EAC.
 IE will display an error page indicating **This site is not secure**.
 Select **More information,** which displays a message indicating **The hostname in the website’s security certificate differs from the website you are trying to visit**.
 ‎
 ‎You received this message because a certificate for the EAC was not needed for this VM training environment.
 Therefore, select **Go on to the webpage (not recommended)**.